Retaining talent in your business as it scales is not easy.

 And what can you do to stop it?

-With the cost of replacing someone estimated at up to 400% of their basic salary for senior staff this is definitely a worthy topic.
+With the cost of replacing someone estimated at up to 400% of their basic salary (according to HRI Online) for senior staff this is definitely a worthy topic.

 We compiled some thoughts based on experiences with companies we’ve worked with.